 The world is an increasingly connected place.
 Traditional and social media provide a window into the daily lives of others, allowing us to build communities irrespective of borders and history.
-As we build our own communities, the global balance of power has shifted, and governments fight for local, regional and global dominance.
+As we build our own communities, the global balance of power has shifted and governments fight for local, regional and global dominance.

-In this course, students explore how journalists cover foreign communities, events, and issues and what they hope to achieve with the coverage.
-Participants will also consider how international journalism is evolving in response to a rapidly-changing media landscape and what this means for news consumers as well as those who aspire to careers in the field.
+Students will investigate how journalists cover foreign communities, events and issues as well as what they hope to achieve with the coverage.
+Participants will also consider how international journalism is evolving in response to a rapidly changing media landscape and what this means for news consumers as well as those who aspire to careers in the field.

 Cost and Session Information

-Term 3: July 03 - July 19
+Term 3: July 6 - July 17

-Term 4: July 21 - August 02
+Term 4: July 20 - July 31

 *Listed program costs do not include course-specific lab and materials fees.
 Learn more on our website.